 A one-to-one prototype of the Arch was unveiled at the finale of Design Indaba Conference 2017 by the architects commissioned to work on the project, Snøhetta co-founder Craig Dykers and Johannesburg-based architect Thomas Chapman of Local Studio.
 The structure consists of 14 individual arched beams of wood, together forming a dome.

 The wooden arches were bent by Croatian boat builder Dario Farcic in Johannesburg.
-Each strand of wood bears a single line from the South African Constitution’s preamble, signifying the founding principles on which the country is built.

 A version of the Arch for Arch structure has been installed near St. George’s Cathedral in Cape Town and launched on 7 October 2017 to coincide with Tutu’s 86th birthday.
 Another will be installed at Constitution Hill in Johannesburg on 10 December 2017 to coincide with the 21st anniversary of the South African Constitution.